Contents

 Leaks of this data can also lead to financial risks in addition to reputational damage.
 In part, this can be related to the loss of competitive advantages.
 In April 2024, information arose about a breach in Volkswagen of 19,000 documents, including important data about proprietary electric vehicle technology and manufacturing strategies.
 The breach directly threatens Volkswagen's competitive advantage in the fast-growing electric vehicle market and raises concerns about the potential misuse of this information.
 At the start of 2024, news was released that 3 TB of data was leaked from another carmaker, Hyundai Motor Europe, after a ransomware attack by Black Basta.
 The stolen data is related to different departments, including legal, sales, HR, accounting, IT, and management.

-IT companies also suffered leaks of confidential information related to internal processes, developments, and products, totalling 29% of all leaks in the industry in the first half of the year.
+IT companies also suffered breaches of confidential information related to internal processes, developments, and products, totalling 29% of all leaks in the industry in the first half of the year.
 H1 2024 was also marked by leaks of software source code and confidential information about products under development.
 This once again confirms the growing threat of attacks in various industries using third-party software, including the software of large and trusted developers.
 For example, one attacker claims to be selling data obtained from hacking AMD in June 2024.
 The data for sale reportedly includes a wide range of sensitive data, from source code and information about upcoming products to employee and customer databases.
 The same hacker also claims to have stolen the source code of several internal tools from Apple.

-The consequences of such leaks can include:
+The consequences of such breaches can include:

-• Loss of competitive advantage: leaked source code may contain features that are not yet available to the public.
+- Loss of competitive advantage: leaked source code may contain features that are not yet available to the public.

-• Reputational risks: any compromise impacts the company's reputation, but the theft of something as important as source code has an even more significant impact on trust.
+- Reputational risks: any compromise impacts the company's reputation, but the theft of something as important as source code has an even more significant impact on trust.

-• Security risks for products under deveopment: attackers can use source code to find and exploit existing vulnerabilities, which is especially critical if the application is widely used by different organizations.
+- Security risks for products under deveopment: attackers can use source code to find and exploit existing vulnerabilities, which is especially critical if the application is widely used by different organizations.

 In April 2024, attackers announced the theft of source code of software developed in 150 companies with archives totalling upwards of 853 GB.
 The volume of unpacked data is almost 2 TB, confirming the large scale of the hack.
 Compromised organizations include big names such as Fujitsu, Dracena Smart City, and Kraken Robotics.